leogabac/suisave/docs/remote/commands.md

 Ad hoc mode is convenient for one-off runs because it does not require `[[jobs.sync]]` entries.
 The connection block and global defaults still come from the config file.

-That makes it useful for experimentation and temporary sync tasks where creating a permanent named job would just add clutter.

 ## Choose one remote target

 ```bash